LeidenAdvancedPKPD/amp.dm/README.md

 represents a study example, and include code for the main functionality of the package.
 This [example](vignettes/example_study.qmd) can also be used as a starting point or template for new studies.

-This package was initially developed as an in-house package at LAP&P. Various versions were developed, where many people within
+This package was initially developed as an in-house package at LAP&P, and was started in 2015.
+Various versions were developed, where many people within
 LAP&P helped in making the package better and more robust.
 Without them this package wouldn't be possible!

 # Other packages